LiquidityC/mon/doc/mon.1.md

 # NAME

-mon - react to changes in a filesystem path
+mon - react to changes in a file system path

 # SYNOPSIS